I’m going to contradict the title. The number displayed immediately after “followers” no your Twitter profile isn’t really that important.

 20 Tips and Tools to Increase Your IMPACT on Twitter

 To increase impact you must cultivate community.
-Consumers want a conversation, for a brand to talk with them; not a brand to talk at them (remember Twitter is like a cocktail party?).
+Consumers want a conversation, for a brand to talk with them; not a brand to talk at them.
 Making an impact isn’t about a step-by-step process where you have “arrived” when you reach step 10.
 Take time to analyze the following tips and how they can best be implemented into your current Twitter efforts.

 There are several critical factors that you must know about your audience.